reinterpretcat/vrp/doc/src/cli/options.md

 List of unique locations can be received via `-l` or `--get-locations` setting.
 This list can be used to request routing matrices.

-## Objective function settings

-By default, solver tries to minimize amount of routes over total cost.
-This behavior can be disabled by setting `-r` or `--minimize-routes` to false.